infracloudio/django-acorn/tutorial.md

 ![](./assests/django-acorn-file.png)

-There are 2 requirements for running Ruby on Rails Application
+There are 2 requirements for running Django Application
 - Application Itself
 - DB